-Statistical physics and thermodynamics describe the behavior of systems on the macroscopic scale.
+Statistical physics and thermodynamics describe the behaviour of systems on the macroscopic scale.
 Their methods are applicable to a wide range of phenomena: from heat engines to chemical reactions, from the interior of stars to the melting of ice.
-Indeed, the laws of thermodynamics are among the most universal of all the laws of physics.
-Yet to many students, this subject appears as merely a collection of ad hoc recipes, or are confused by unfamiliar novel concepts, such as the entropy, which have little in common with the theories to which students have got accustomed in other areas of physics.
+Indeed, the laws of thermodynamics are among the most universal ones of all laws of physics.
+Yet this subject can prove difficult to grasp.
+Many view thermodynamics as merely a collection of ad hoc recipes, or are confused by unfamiliar novel concepts, such as the entropy, which have little in common with the theories to which students have got accustomed in other areas of physics.

-The book is ideally suited both as a text for an advanced undergraduate or beginning graduate course, and as a self-contained tutorial guide for students in physics, chemistry, and engineering.
+The text is suited both for a one-semester course at the advanced undergraduate or beginning graduate level and as a self-contained tutorial guide for students in physics, chemistry, and engineering.